 We know that the loss of natural shorelines is a problem.
-We know what we've been doing is inadequate.
+We know what we've been doing to address this problem is inadequate.
 Top-down control through rules, education, and enforcement is not enough.
-The magnitude of natural shoreline loss has become clear and it is troubling.
+The magnitude of natural shoreline loss is clear and troubling.

-We have talked to many people and organizations, and we have listened to their stories.
+We have talked to many people and listened to their stories.
 The messages are clear and consistent.
-We know there is a need for technical guidance on shoreline restoration and protection.
-We know there is evidence that a civic engagement approach of shifting social norms and values can be effective - but it won't be easy.
-And we know there are organizations and partnerships from neighboring states that might serve as models to help guide Minnesota.
+Riparian owners need more support on shoreline restoration and protection.
+Community leadership development has proven effective in shifting social norms and values; however, we could better coordinate and invest more deliberately in these efforts.
+There are organizations and partnerships from neighboring states that might serve as models to help guide work here in Minnesota.